darrell-rg/snipe-it/README.md

 # Sawpit

-Sawpit is an asset tracking system for tracking wooden beams at
+Sawpit is an asset tracking system for tracking wooden beams

 -----